 Relieve Your Pain and Revive Your Life

 If you are experiencing back pain or spine problems, seek treatment at a facility with an honest environment, clear and understandable treatment options and the most effective procedures for your pain.
-At the Spine Institute of North America, we offer this, and our professional and personable staff strive to find the right care path for you.
+At the Metropolitan Pain & Spine Institute, we offer this, and our professional and personable staff strive to find the right care path for you.
 We are a leader in the least invasive spine procedures and practitioners of techniques such as endoscopic discectomy, endoscopic facet rhizotomy and spinal cord stimulation.